pranjaliseth/CMPE-257-Project/Project_dir/paper/paper.md

 ## 3.2 Random Forest Classifier:

 Random Forest is a supervised learning decision tree based model.
-On randomly chosen data samples, random forests generate decision trees, collect predictions from each tree, then vote on the best response.
+On randomly chosen data samples, random forest classifier generates decision trees, collect predictions from each tree, then vote on the best response.
 Additionally, it offers a fairly accurate indication of the feature's relevance.

 <!-- <figure style='width:90%'>
 ![](images/RF_classifier.png )